 U.S. Navy seeks public input on proposed increase in military training on Kauaʻi, uninhabited island

-Officials with the U.S. Navy on Tuesday unveiled the draft environmental assessment of proposed plans at the Pacific Missile Range Facility on Kauaʻi to significantly increase the amount of military training, bombing exercises and other activities, saying impacts would be minimal.
+Officials with the U.S. Navy on Tuesday unveiled the draft environmental assessment of proposed plans at the Pacific Missile Range Facility on Kauaʻi to significantly increase the amount of military training, bomb exercises and other activities, saying impacts would be minimal.

 During the public meeting at the Kaua’i Veteran’s Center in Lihu’e, officials emphasized that the location and kind of training won’t change, only the number of times each year these operations and exercises will be conducted.